 Each chapter of Inventioneers presents a clear problem, such as moving a cat from the tree into its owner’s basket.
 The interface is intuitive, allowing nearly anyone the ability to experiment and create until the problem is solved.
 Invention parts and small “helper” characters is provided.
 There are 8 chapters and 120 inventions to make.

-This app costs $4.99 and will help children learn about physics and problem solving.
+This app will help children learn about physics and problem solving.

 ScratchJr is a hands-on learning environment that allows young children (ages 5 to 7) to learn the basics of programming with a visual interface.
 It encourages and builds a host of vital skills, including problem-solving, organization, sequencing, and self-expression, in addition to building creativity.
 The app walks kids through programming their very own interactive stories and games.

 It’s completely free to download and use.
 It leads players into using the popular Scratch programming language.

 Jazzy World Tour is a fabulous educational app that is full of awesome information about various countries around the world.
 Everything from music, instruments, foods, and other fun facts are included in this app with three ways to play.
 Players can learn fun facts in a really enjoyable game.

 The app will keep your kids happily learning about music and other cultures for a very long time to come.